-Brussels is a very expensive post because costs on the local economy are high.
+Brussels is in a very top expensive cities' post because costs of living on the local economy are high.

 Exceptional Family Member Program (EFMP) -- It is necessary and mandatory for every military and DOD Civilian family to obtain an EFMP screening prior to reporting for an assignment to Brussels.
 There are limited resources for EFMP in the Brussels community.
 For more information call the EFMP Program Manager at Commercial 011-32-22-80-9930 or DSN 314-597-9930.